marcindulak/puppet-nagios/README.md

 -----------

 A puppet module that installs and configures Nagios server and clients.
-Supported on Debian(Ubuntu), RHEL(Fedora) and FreeBSD (FreeBSD only as a client).
+Supported on Debian(Ubuntu), CentOS(Fedora) and FreeBSD (FreeBSD only as a client).

-Tested on: Debian 7/8, Ubuntu 14.04, RHEL 6/7, Fedora 20, and FreeBSD 10.
+Tested on: Debian 7/8, Ubuntu 14.04, CentOS 6/7, Fedora 20, and FreeBSD 10.

 ------------
 Sample Usage